joonhosung/GPU-Ray_Trace-Rust/README.md

 * Flattened any recursive CPU algorithms to a non-recursive implementation
 * Optimized ray-geometry intersection calculations to use native WGSL types and APIs
 * GPU-specific memory access patterns by tracing headers and tracking offsets
-* Support for all CPU-side features except KD tree traversal optimization
+* Support for all CPU-side features except KD-tree traversal optimization

 ##### Future Improvements
 * KD-tree implementation on GPU